Skip to main content

 1

-If a scan is already running, wait for it to finish before making decisions from the issue list.
+If a scan is still running, wait for it to finish before making decisions from the issue list.

 2